bjpop/blip/README.md

 # Blip, a bytecode compiler and interpreter for Python 3

 Blip compiles Python 3 source files to bytecode.
-The output bytecode is compatible with the CPython interpreter.
+The output bytecode is compatible with the [CPython](https://github.com/python/cpython) interpreter - the reference, and most commonly used, Python implementation.

 For example, given a Python 3 source file called foo.py, the command: